aszatrowski/predicting-cdiff/README.md

 - [ ] Large data handling with `BigQuery`
     - best idea so far: rewrite (Claude) data wrangling pipeline to SQL, then pass that in Google Cloud for each source CSV and then export those results, merge, train/test etc.
     - If BBJ can get us Midway access, that would also be good, since we can just `wget` the whole dataset there and train using their compute
+        - update: Midway access likely.
+Store the data up there, have all the groups share a copy, and then we can use Midway compute for model training and we won't have to worry about fitting the whole training dataset in RAM
 - [ ] Simple logistic regression for `cdiff_flag ~ admin_time_since_admit`
     - because Austin is curious
 - [ ] Select final feature set